 - Difficult challenges, such as determining whether an employee is disabled

-- Defending a claim of ‘automatic unfair dismissal’ in situations that may look suspicious in the eyes of an Employment Tribunal - for example, if the employee is recently pregnant, or recently made a ‘whistleblowing’ allegation.
+- Defending a claim of ‘automatic unfair dismissal’ in situations that may look suspicious in the eyes of an Employment Tribunal - for example, if the employee is pregnant, or recently made a ‘whistleblowing’ allegation.

 - Applications for legal costs from the employee or your organisation